What is SEN funding for?

-Each local authority sets the AWPU for their schools and the Education Funding Agency sets the AWPU for academies and free schools.
+Each LA sets the AWPU for their schools and the Education Funding Agency sets the AWPU for academies and free schools.

 Government guidance says schools should provide up to the first £6,000 (on top of the AWPU) of additional or different support for those children who need it, including those with an Education, Health and Care Plan (EHCP).
 This does not mean that the school will spend £6,000 on every child with SEN. Sometimes schools use funds to help groups of children.
 Some children will need less help – and some children may need more.

 You can ask your school how it uses its SEN budget to support your child and whether it has enough to make all the provision they need.
-The local authority also publishes a Local Offer that explains what type of resources this money might be spent on.
+Surrey also publishes a Local Offer that explains what type of resources this money might be spent on.

-Where a school has children needing very expensive provision which might absorb a lot of the SEN support funding, the school can request additional funding.
-The local authority is responsible for managing Element 3 funding (sometimes called the ‘high needs block’), which can be used to make specific provision for an individual child or a group of children, if the school or academy can show it is necessary.
+Where a school has children needing very expensive provision which might absorb a lot of the SEN support funding, the school can request additional funding for children with EHCPs.
+Surrey is responsible for managing Element 3 funding (sometimes called the ‘high needs block’), which can be used to make specific provision for an individual child or a group of children, if the school or academy can show it is necessary.

 You can find details of how this funding is allocated in the Local Offer.

-These funding arrangements do not override the local authority’s duty to your child to ensure they receive any necessary provision that the school itself cannot make.
-The law says that the local authority must find out via an EHC needs assessment whether an EHC plan is needed when a child or young person may have SEN that may need the local authority to secure provision.
-So if your school is unable to make all the provision your child needs, you have the right to ask for an EHC needs assessment (we have information on this on our website).
+These funding arrangements do not override Surrey’s duty to your child to ensure they receive any necessary provision that the school itself cannot make.
+The law says that the LA must find out via an EHC needs assessment whether an EHCP is needed when a child or young person may have SEN that may need Surrey to secure provision.
+So if your school is unable to make all the provision your child needs, you have the right to request an EHC needs assessment (we have information on this on our website).

 Who manages the school’s SEN resources?

 School governors are responsible for the school’s policy on SEN. The Headteacher and the SENCO ensure that the policy is put into practice.
-The SENCO organises support for individual children, but every teacher is responsible for making sure that your child’s special educational needs are met in the classroom.
+The SENCO organises support for individual children, but every teacher is responsible for making sure that your child’s SEN are met in the classroom.

 The SEN Information Report on the school’s website tells you more about the arrangements for SEN support and how to contact the SENCO.